powmedia/backbone-deep-model/README.md

 Improved support for models with nested attributes.

-Allows you to get and set nested attributes with path syntax, e.g. `user.type`
+Allows you to get and set nested attributes with path syntax, e.g. `user.type`.

+Triggers change events for changes on nested attributes.

 Usage
 =====